dichild/Searching/README.md

 Semantic.py is a function file including a group of semantic processing functions.

-For any questions you can contact me by E-mail: yzdich@gmail.com
+For any questions you can contact me by E-mail: dichild@mail.ru